Companies that use Canto

 Analyzed and validated by Henley Wing Chiu

-Canto We detected 555 customers using Canto, 145 companies that churned or ended their trial, and 29 customers with estimated renewals in the next 3 months.
-The most common industry is Non-profit Organizations (10%) and the most common company size is 51-200 employees (23%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Canto We detected 561 customers using Canto, 150 companies that churned, and 25 customers with upcoming renewal in the next 3 months.
+The most common industry is Non-profit Organizations (9%) and the most common company size is 51-200 employees (24%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login